njuki/bucketlist/README.md

 There are times things we want to do escape our memory.
 This Django and Django Rest Framework powered app helps the users keep a track of things they want to do and keep memories of so they never forget or miss to do any of them.

 #Tools used
-The API has been developed using django rest frame.
+The API has been developed using django rest framework.
 Its detailed documentation has been done using django rest swagger and can be found here: http://52.88.3.173:8000/docs/

-The UI on the other hand is powered by Django generic views and templates `from django.views.generic`
+The UI on the other hand is powered by Django generic views and templates from `django.views.generic`.

-The system runs on postgres database
+The system runs on postgres database.

 # Installation
 1. Create a python virtual environment by running the command `mkvirtualenv blist`.
-This automaticall activates the new environment.
+This automatically activates the new environment.
-2. Install the dependancy packages by running `pip install -r requirements.txt`
+2. Install the dependancy packages by running `pip install -r requirements.txt`.
-3. Change the db configs appropriately in `configuration/settings.py`
+3. Change the db configs appropriately in `configuration/settings.py`.
-3. Run the db migrations and create an admin user
+3. Run the db migrations and create an admin user.
 4. Access the web interface using your favorite browser by pasting the instance url on the browser's address bar.

 #Demo